slavik925/outofmemory/content/blog/building-chat-graphql/index.md

 * Create React app is an amazing starter with TS support out of the box and have placeholders almost for everything.

-* Apollo helps a lof by providing clients, hooks, etc.
+* Apollo helps a lot by providing clients, hooks, etc.

 * Components are well isolated.
 You could separate everything.
 (Logic could be placed in the hooks for example).